otam-mato/nodejs_elk/README.md

 ## Deployment Strategy

 1. **Node.js Application Deployment:**
    We will deploy the Node.js application on an AWS EC2 instance.
-As part of this deployment, we will enhance the application's logging capabilities by implementing the 'bunyan logger' for structured logging.
+As part of this deployment, we will employ the application's logging capabilities by implementing the 'bunyan logger' for structured logging.

 2. **ELK Stack Implementation:**
    We will employ the ELK (Elasticsearch, Logstash, Kibana) stack, utilizing Docker-compose to pull and run three containers.
 This setup ensures centralized log collection, processing, and visualization, streamlining troubleshooting and monitoring.